-Growth rates were quite similar in advanced economies in the first quarter
+Growth rates are diverging in advanced economies in the second quarter

-Growth was positive for all main advanced economies in the first quarter of 2024 (except for Japan), following a strong divergence in 2023.
-However, the OECD have severely revised downward their growth projections for 2024 for European countries and revised upwards those for the US.
+US growth is again largely higher than in Europe (0.7% vs 0.3%).
+The OECD have severely revised downward growth projections for 2024 for European countries and revised upwards those for the US.